whoisdsmith/LifeNodes/Intake.md

   - February: Left Ctrl-Alt-Backspace and ended relationship with Tawnie Shelton.
   - April: Started working at Knauf Insulation in Albion, MI.

+# Side Notes

+In the past I tended to fall back to my last relationship as a coping mechanism to get over the current one.
+I don't mean that I got back with the person in my last relationship, I'm talking about in my mind fantasizing and reminiscing on past times.
+It seemed to always help the ache in my stomach when dealing with the present heartbreak.